snowdriftcoop/snowdrift/CONTRIBUTING.md

 As a best practice, we want adequate code review for every merge before it goes into the master code.

-To help with code review, please choose to *watch* the code repository at [] (and perhaps also the [GitHub] mirror if you use GitHub).
+To help with code review, please choose to *watch* the main code repository at [Gitlab] (and perhaps also the [GitHub] mirror if you use GitHub).
 Then, you can make general and in-line comments about new code as it is committed and before it goes into the master repository.